ls1intum/Artemis/docs/user/exercises/modeling.rst

 The following screenshot illustrates the second section of the form.
 It consists of:

 - **Enable automatic assessment suggestions**: When enabled, Artemis tries to automatically suggest assessments for diagram elements based on previously graded submissions for this exercise.
-- **Problem Statement**: The task description of the exercise as seen by students
+- **Problem Statement**: The task description of the exercise as seen by students.
-- **Assessment Instructions**: Instructions for instructors while assessing the submission
+- **Assessment Instructions**: Instructions for instructors while assessing the submission.

     .. figure:: modeling/create-modeling-exercise-form-2.png
               :align: center